subatomic-tech/tempora/README.md

 ## Docker support

 Tempora can also run inside a Docker container.
-First you need to build the Tempora Docker image using:
+First you need to build the Tempora Docker Image using:

 ```
 $ ./gradlew buildDocker